 We live in such a demanding world where people are feeling stressed and anxious most of their time.
-While many engage in activities to dissipate their negative thoughts and feelings like social interactions, meditation, yoga, and even participating in physical activities; others resort to taking anti-depressants.
-For those who pick medications as their exit strategy; they will end up feeling happier and more comfortable; however just like everything in our lives.
-It might come with a price.
+While many engage in activities to dissipate their negative thoughts and feelings, like social interactions, meditation, yoga, and even participating in physical activities, others resort to taking anti-depressants.
+For those who pick medications as their strategy, they will end up feeling happier and more comfortable; however, just like everything in our lives, it might come with a price.

 Experts say that about 25% of those on antidepressants will end up gaining weight.
 Some might add ten pounds while others could go up to 100 pounds.
-These drugs do make you gain weight; but, it depends on every person and on the type of medicine you are taking.
-According to Mayo Clinic, some antidepressants might lead to weight gain; while others could lead to weight loss.
+These drugs do make you gain weight; but it depends on every person and on the type of medicine you are taking.
+According to the Mayo Clinic, some antidepressants might lead to weight gain, while others could lead to weight loss.
 Wellbutrin, for example, makes you lose weight.
 On the other hand, Zoloft and Prozac will most likely add extra pounds to your body.
-That was the case of Singer Demi Lovato who got diagnosed with bipolar disorder and anxiety issues.
-Many celebrities suffer from anxiety and mental issues; but, not all of them are open about these problems.
+That was the case of singer Demi Lovato who was diagnosed with bipolar disorder and anxiety issues.
+Many celebrities suffer from anxiety and mental issues, but not all of them are open about these problems.
 You can always check the Demi Lovato weight loss and how she managed to stay fit when on antidepressants.

 The exact mechanism by which antidepressants lead to weight gain is not very clear; however, many theories speculate that the reason might be increased appetite and a binge eating for carbs.
 Others believe that such pills affect the metabolic rate.
 Finally, it might be that when you are depressed, you tend to eat less food; but, when you start feeling happier, you will gain your appetite back.
 This will result in the bigger caloric intake.